Pass the New York for All Act

 Fight back against Trump’s mass deportation agenda and protect immigrant communities in New York.

-The New York for All Act will do just that by prohibiting state and local resources from being diverted to carry out a cruel and inhumane federal deportation agenda.
+The New York for All Act will prohibit state and local resources from being used to carry out a cruel and inhumane federal deportation agenda.
+We must stop state and local law enforcement and government agencies from colluding with ICE, Customs and Border Protection (CBP) and all federal agencies conducting civil immigration enforcement.

 Dalila's Story